FrederikHartung/wortuhr/README.md

    - Search and install "RTClib"

 4. Select your ESP32 board:
-   - Tools → Board → ESP32 Arduino → ESP32 Dev Module
+   - Tools → Board → Your ESP32 Board

 5. Configure upload settings:
-   - Tools → Upload Speed → 921600
+   - Tools → Upload Speed → 115200
-   - Tools → CPU Frequency → 240MHz (WiFi/BT)
+   - Tools → CPU Frequency → default is ok
-   - Tools → Flash Size → 4MB
+   - Tools → Flash Size → default is ok

 6. Connect your ESP32 and upload the code